-Tarkovsky's meditation on humankind's existential dilemma is at the centre of 'Stalker', asking the question 'What is the place of the meta-physical in a physical universe'?
+Tarkovsky's meditation on humankind's existential dilemma is at the centre of Stalker, asking the question 'What is the place of the metaphysical in a physical universe'?
 Tarkovsky uses the device of viewing the question through the eyes of three 'pilgrims', a Stalker (Alexander Kaidenovsky), a Professor (Nikolai Grinko) and a Writer (Anatoly Solonitsyn).
 The Writer despairs of the modern world, a world so dull and uninteresting compared to the middle ages, when spirits and magic dwelt with common people.
 He wants to go to the mysterious Zone to spark some inspiration, to be able to write something people will still be reading in a hundred years, he wants a kind of immortality.
 His guide to the Zone is a Stalker, trained in the mysterious and dangerous arts of navigating safely through the Zone to get to the Room.
-The Room is the innermost part of the Zone and once there it's alledged the traveller will recieve what their true heart desires.
+The Room is the innermost part of the Zone and once there it's alleged the traveller will receive what their true heart desires.
 The third member is a man of science, who seems to want to measure the mysteries of the Zone, as if they could be marked off and quantified.

 The look of the film is truly startling, The set design and camerawork make a kind of dreamworld out of the mundane.
 The major set was a disused power station and it's turned into a foreboding and alien terrain, both familiar and unfamiliar.
-As with his Sci-fi masterpiece 'Solaris' Tarkovsky has fashioned a visual world that is unique and serves his vision perfectly, and on the Hollywood budget equivalent of the smell of an oily rag.
+As with his Sci-fi masterpiece Solaris Tarkovsky has fashioned a visual world that is unique and serves his vision perfectly, and on the Hollywood budget equivalent of the smell of an oily rag.

 The structure of the fable can easily be unravelled on one level if we see the Stalker as a priest/spirit guide, leading his devotees through the mystical terrain of the realm of the invisible.
 The Zone substitutes as religion or spirituality, that esoteric kingdom over which the clerical classes have historically claimed domain.
 The Stalker has been trained in the Priestly arts by Porcupine, a Stalker who lost his brother to the dangers of the Zone.
 The Stalkers methods seem magical, hurling his nuts and white bandages to mark the path.
 The Writer and Professor duly take the leap of faith and follow his marked out path.
 If the Zone is the spirit realm then the Room is heaven/nirvana, or the ultimate destination for the attainment of paradise.